Thus2002/HTML/README.md

 8. button tag

 # PART B
-1. It consists of a PartB.html page where I have implemented 3 column layout for the Foundation of Artificial Intelligence such Machine Learning, Neural Network, Natural Language Processing.
+1. Here PartB.html page that consists of 3 column layout for the Foundation of Artificial Intelligence such Machine Learning, Neural Network, Natural Language Processing.
 2. The webpage consists of navigation bar for one of the top website from where we can learn that technology.